ArielTriana/prufer_tree_generator_random/README.md

 # Prufer Tree Generator

-Python script to generate Trees using Prufer secuence.
+Python script to generate random trees and graphs using Prufer sequences.